virteal/side/README.md

 var b = side.slot( () => promise_read( "something" ) );
 ```

+## side.random() - deterministic random numbers

+If random numbers are required by a blocking side action, the same numbers
+must be provided whenever the side action is restarted. `side.random()` store
+delivered numbers in order to deliver them again when the side action is
+restarted.

+## side.now() - frozen time during side action

+When the behavior of a side action depends on the current time, that time should
+not change or else the side action may have to be retried forever.

+`side.now()` returns a timestamp like `Date.now()` does.
+This timestamp will stay
+the same during the life time of the side action.

+## side.sleep( delay_ms ) - block for a fixed time

+After the specified delay the current side action is restarted.

 ## Side.ize( fn ) - efficiency

 Because every block requires a new attempt, faking synchronous code with pure